Please review the terms and conditions of the services for which you are registered.

 Driver License Testing:

 General Information: To get a Washington State driver license, applicants are required to pass a knowledge test and a driving test.
 Defensive Driving School is authorized by the Department of Licensing to provide both the knowledge and driving tests.
 In order to test with our school, applicants must first visit a Department of Licensing office (or may pre-apply online at http://www.dol.wa.gov/driverslicense/preapply.html) to provide the necessary documents.
 Please visit http://www.dol.wa.gov/driverslicense/teens.html for more information.
-For both the knowledge and driving tests, applicants must provide a valid PIC number issued by the Department of Licensing, along with proper identification.
+Anyone under the age of 18 years of age must have completed a Driver's Education Course within the state of Washington.
+For both the knowledge and driving tests, applicants need to provide a valid PIC number issued by the Department of Licensing, along with proper identification.
 Applicants must call to confirm eligibility and availability prior to registering for driver license tests.

 Scores for the knowledge and driving test will be reported to the Department of Licensing electronically within 24 hours.
 Passing the knowledge and driving test does not guarantee that an applicant will be issued a driver license.
 The Department of Licensing will determine if an applicant has met all licensing requirements.
 The Department of Licensing reserves the right to retest applicants who complete tests through Defensive Driving School.
 Retesting is done at random at no cost to the applicant.